-After celebrating the 10-day festival and availing Ganesh Chaturthi offers, the country today has all set to bid adieu to Lord Ganesha who is widely worshiped as the God of prosperity, wisdom and good fortune.
+After celebrating the 10-day festival and availing the grandest Ganesh Chaturthi offers, the country today has all set to bid adieu to Lord Ganesha who is widely worshiped as the God of prosperity, wisdom and good fortune.
 As India gears up for Ganesh idol immersion today, devotees from all over India made a beeline to near-by waterbodies in the city.
 Chants of “Ganapati Bappa Moriya” rend the air followed by the hoards of devotees who’re looking out to proceed this traditional immersion in a unique way.

 Joy of Ganesha Festival